mosn/htnn/site/content/en/docs/reference/plugins/ext_auth.md

 ## Description

-This Plugin sends an authorization request to an authorization service to check if the client request is authorized or not.
+This plugin sends an authorization request to an authorization service to check if the client request is authorized or not.

 ## Attribute